-The Sapling Damper installs into one of your stove pipes to give you better control over your heat while cooking.
-(Once installed, the damper can remain in the pipe for all of the Sapling's functions, including sugaring.)
+The Sapling Damper installs into one of your existing stove pipes to give you better control over heat while smoking.
+Once installed, the damper can remain in the pipe for sugaring too.

 You will need the following tools to install the Sapling Damper: